Heads up! This post contains affiliate links which means I get may get a commission if you purchase something based on my recommendations here.

 How Long Should the Foot of Your Finished Sock Be?

-Use a foot length chart like this one to select a foot length based on a shoe size.
-I’d ignore the suggestion for how long the toe should be on this chart and just consult the last column – total foot length.
+Option A: Use a foot length chart like this one to select a foot length based on a shoe size.
+In that chart, I’d ignore the suggestion for how long the toe should be on this chart and just consult the last column – total foot length.
+This chart is made by fellow knitter and I used to use it all the time before I switched to Option B.

 OK, that post was a little longer than I intended for it to be.
 And there was math.
 Sorry about that!
 But, seriously, get a sock ruler and get mathy with your bad self.
 You’ll be happier for it.